-With concern mounting about global plastics usage, Cromwell Polythene – one of the UK’s leading suppliers of sacks, bags and speciality products for the storage and collection of waste and recyclables, showcases lighter, cost effective, more environmentally-friendly plastics range.
+With concern mounting about global plastics usage, Cromwell Polythene – one of the UK’s leading suppliers of sacks, bags and specialty products for the storage and collection of waste and recyclables, showcases lighter, cost effective, more environmentally-friendly plastics range.

 The LowCO2t ™ range – including disposable aprons, laundry bags and now several varieties of refuse sacks – offers high performance, lightweight products.